 Legal proceedings against UCB Austria arose from bondholders' claims commenced in June/July 2013.
 The claims stemmed from the insolvency of Alpine Holding GmbH, as UCB Austria acted as joint lead manager, together with another bank, for the undertaking of Alpine Holding GmbH bond issues in 2010 and 2011.
 Bondholders' claims are mainly referred to prospectus liability of the joint lead manager, whereas a minority of the cases is based on misselling due to allegedly unlawful investment advice.
-The damage claims amount to €20.26 million.
+The damage claims amount to \notin 20.26 million.
 These proceedings are mainly pending in the first instance and may be adverse to UCB Austria.

 Most recently, the expert appointed by the Court in the majority of the civil proceedings has issued a report largely in favour of UCB Austria and the other issuing banks.
-Investors have a different reading of the report and have requested that the expert answers supplementary questions.
+Investors have a different reading of the report and have requested that the expert answers supplementary questions, as did the issuing banks.
+The processing of the supplementary questions is still pending.
 Therefore, the final outcome of the expert report cannot be assessed as of yet.

 In addition to the ongoing proceedings against UCB Austria stemming from the Alpine insolvency, additional Alpine-related actions have been threatened and may be filed in the future.
 The pending or future actions may have negative consequences for UCB Austria.
-Despite the favourable expert opinion mentioned above, it is not, at the moment, possible to estimate reliably the timing and results of the various actions, nor determine the level of liability, if any.
+Despite the favourable expert opinion mentioned above, at the moment it is impossible to estimate reliably the timing and results of the various actions, nor determine the level of liability, if any.